• Skip to primary navigation

 Instant Pot Tomato Soup

-This Instant Pot Tomato Soup is thick, luxuriously creamy, and one of the best-tasting tomato soups you'll make! it’s rich and luscious, and your family will be begging for seconds!
+This Instant Pot Tomato Soup is thick, luxuriously creamy, and one of the best-tasting tomato soups you'll make at home!
+Made with canned tomatoes, it is quick, easy, and your family will be begging for seconds!

 4.3 from 43 votes